Anqi0607/data-engineering-zoomcamp/04-analytics-engineering/homework/readme.md

 - When using `core`, it materializes in the dataset defined in `DBT_BIGQUERY_TARGET_DATASET` **True**
 - When using `stg`, it materializes in the dataset defined in `DBT_BIGQUERY_STAGING_DATASET`, or defaults to `DBT_BIGQUERY_TARGET_DATASET` **True**
 - When using `staging`, it materializes in the dataset defined in `DBT_BIGQUERY_STAGING_DATASET`, or defaults to `DBT_BIGQUERY_TARGET_DATASET`**True**

+### Question 5: Taxi Quarterly Revenue Growth

+1. Create a new model `fct_taxi_trips_quarterly_revenue.sql`
+2. Compute the Quarterly Revenues for each year for based on `total_amount`
+3. Compute the Quarterly YoY (Year-over-Year) revenue growth
+  * e.g.: In 2020/Q1, Green Taxi had -12.34% revenue growth compared to 2019/Q1
+  * e.g.: In 2020/Q4, Yellow Taxi had +34.56% revenue growth compared to 2019/Q4

+Considering the YoY Growth in 2020, which were the yearly quarters with the best (or less worse) and worst results for green, and yellow

+Answer:

+for sql script, see `fct_taxi_trips_quarterly_revenue.sql` file

+- `green: {best: 2020/Q1, worst: 2020/Q2}, yellow: {best: 2020/Q1, worst: 2020/Q2}`